-This sentence contains a quite clear admission or confession that the mechanism of the assumption and taking on/over of perspectives as such cannot vouch for and guarantee the ponderability (calculability) of the human subject - in the end it (the said human subject) was developed in fact with regard and in view of its imponderability (incalculability).
+This sentence contains a quite clear admission or confession that the mechanism of the assumption and taking on/over of perspectives as such cannot vouch for and guarantee the ponderability (calculability) of the human subject - in the end, the said human subject was developed, in fact, with regard and in view of its imponderability (incalculability).
 Mead himself indirectly concedes or admits this, by looking out for additional guarantees for the safeguarding of ponderability (calculability).
 He believed to be able to put these guarantees into such a construction of identity, which would bind or tie the assumption and the taking on/over of perspectives with the greatest possible probability and likelihood in the taking on/over of certain contents.
 What the assumption and taking on/over of perspectives in itself did not accomplish and achieve, was supposed to now be accomplished and achieved through the guidance of the assumption and taking on/over of perspectives on the part of a correspondingly structured self.
-This Self (self) is supposed to be founded and established structurally on the/a positive or negative relation, at any rate, on the necessary co-existence of "I" and "Me"127, whereby the "I" provides the sense or feeling of "freedom" and "initiative", and exactly because of that, "it is never (ever) completely ponderable (calculable)".
-One has it "never fully (totally) in (one's) grip (grasp) (i.e. under control)" and it is "always a little different from that which the situation itself demands or requires" 128.
-Whereas, therefore, the "I" dominates, when the "normal presuppositions, prerequisites or preconditions" are put out of force (i.e. are annulled and not in force), and "the identity asserts and imposes itself only in opposition to other (identities)"129, the task falls to the "Me" to make (the) identity as a whole socially ponderable (calculable), by it (the "Me") exercising (the) "soci(et)al control" inside of the area or sector of identity, by the ("Me") constituting the "control organ" (or "organ of control") for one's own acts and actions, and indeed due to the fact that it (the "Me") takes up the stance of other (people) and solidifies, reinforces and strengthens it (the said stance) to scale (i.e. as a yardstick).
-It (The "Me") is therefore clearly outlined and objectively given, whereas the reaction of the "I" to the so created yardsticks and the control activity (or the activity of control) of the "Me" remains more or less undetermined130.
-The "Me" represents and constitutes as a whole all those perspectives from which the person knows that it (the person) is seen from them (those perspectives) by the other (persons).
-It (The "Me") represents, thus, the positionings which the identity assumes and takes on/over vis-à-vis itself, when it (the identity) assumes and takes on/over the role of another (person) vis-à-vis itself.
-It (The "Me") is, as Mead opines, comparable with Freud's I (ego), it (the "Me") rules and prevails in the office of the censor (i.e. the "Me" censors) and lends (or grants) to the "I" the "conventional", namely the norm-conforming form131.
+This self is supposed to be founded and established structurally on a positive or negative relation, at any rate, on the necessary co-existence of "I" and "Me"127, whereby the "I" provides the sense or feeling of "freedom" and "initiative", and exactly because of that, "it [[i.e. the "I"]] is never completely ponderable (calculable)".
+One has it "never fully in one's grip (i.e. under control)" and it is "always a little different from that which the situation itself demands or requires"128.
+Whereas, therefore, the "I" dominates, when the "normal presuppositions, prerequisites or preconditions" are put out of force (i.e. are annulled and not in force), and "the identity asserts and imposes itself only in opposition to other identities" 129, the task falls to the "Me" to make the identity as a whole, socially ponderable (calculable), by the "Me" exercising "soci(et)al control" inside of the area or sector of identity, by the "Me" constituting the "control organ" (or "organ of control") for one's own acts and actions, and indeed due to the fact that the "Me" takes up the stance of other people and solidifies, reinforces and strengthens the said stance to scale (i.e. as a yardstick).
+It (The "Me") is therefore clearly outlined and objectively given, whereas the reaction of the "I" to the thus created yardsticks and the control activity (or the activity of control) of the "Me", remains more or less undetermined130.
+The "Me" represents and constitutes, as a whole, all those perspectives from which the person knows that the person is seen from those perspectives by the other persons.
+The "Me" represents, thus, the positionings which the identity assumes and takes on/over vis-à-vis itself, when the identity assumes and takes on/over the role of another person vis-à-vis itself.
+The "Me" is, as Mead opines, comparable with Freud's I (ego), the "Me" rules and prevails in the office of the censor (i.e. the "Me" censors) and lends (or grants) to the "I" the "conventional", namely the norm-conforming form131.